tony-aw/tinycodet/README.md

 ## Description

-The `tinyoperators` R-package adds some infix operators, and a few functions.
-It primarily focuses on 4 things:
+The `tinyoperators` R-package adds some infix operators, and a few functions, for better coding etiquette.
+It primarily focuses on 4
+things:

 1)  Float truth testing.
 2)  Reducing repetitive code.